WARPNET ARCHITECTURE

 Node types:

-- Does not store user content or application-layer content
+Does not store user content or application-layer content

-- Standard user node
+Standard user node

-- Fully participates in message exchange
+Fully participates in message exchange

 Each Warpnet node has a cryptographic identity defined by the libp2p stack.
 This identity is used to uniquely identify peers at the transport layer and establish encrypted channels.

-- The Peer ID is used for:
+The Peer ID is used for:

-- Stream routing
+Stream routing

-- Peer discovery
+Peer discovery

-- Signature verification of message envelopes
+Signature verification of message envelopes

-- Noise handshake (in libp2p-noise mode)
+Noise handshake

 Warpnet does not expose Peer IDs as usernames or global handles.
 They are used strictly within the transport and trust layer.